MBODM/SimpleLocalization/README.md

 - **Hint:** You don't have to register `ILocalizer<>` by yourself.
 It's already done by the middleware.
 - With `localizer["MessageText1"]` or `localizer.GetText("MessageText1")` you can use it.
 - The string *"MessageText1"* is the name of a field you want to have in your *".resx"* files.
-- If there is no such field, the key value returns (*"MessageText1"*).
+- If there is no such field, the key himself returns (*"MessageText1"*).
 This is ASP.NET Core behaviour.

 ### Used in View:
 - Add `@using MBODM.AspNetCore.SimpleLocalization` to your view.